dotJEM/angular-tree/README.md

     <div ng-include="'node_template.html'"></div>
 ```

-So in essense, we don't really need any custom directives or that sort...
+So in essence, we don't really need any custom directives or that sort...

 But this doesn't entirely feel right...
 Why should we have to pass things through the template cache to achieve this, why can't we just provide the template directly in our html in a more natural way?...